 The School District is self-insured with regard to unemployment compensation claims.
-In connection with this program, a self-insurance reserve has been established within the general fund by the School District.
-The School District accounts for claims within the general fund with expenses/expenditures and liability being reported when it is probable that a loss has occurred, and the amount of that loss can be reasonably estimated.

-Changes in the unemployment compensation claims liability during the last two fiscal years are as follows:
+The School District accounts for claims within the general fund with expenses/expenditures with the related liability being reported when it is probable that a loss has occurred, and the amount of that loss can be reasonably estimated.
+The School District has not incurred any liabilities for unemployment compensation claims during the last two fiscal years.